 To enable automatic reset you only have to go to Google Chrome settings, go down to the "Startup" group and select "Continue from where you left off."

-Additionally, when you restart the program tours Chrome after a crash or after abruptly closing it through it Task Manager , Chrome displays a small dialog with a choice to restore the last session.
+Additionally, when you restart your Chrome browser after a crash or shutdown via Task Manager , Chrome displays a small dialog box with an option to reset the last session.

 When this option is enabled, Chrome resets the last session without interruption.
 Rarely, Chrome may not automatically reset the last session and may not even show up after a crash.
 If this is the case, see how to manually reset the last Google Chrome session.